wp-plugins/contact-form-7-recaptcha/readme.txt

 1. Upload the entire contents of the zip file to your plugin directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure plugin from Settings -> reCAPTCHA
+3. Configure plugin from Contact (Contact Form 7) -> reCAPTCHA

 == Changelog ==